scorpioxdev/-scorpioxdev/README.md

 I'm a passionate **Python** and **Web Developer** with a knack for creating efficient, scalable, and user-friendly applications.
 I thrive on turning complex problems into elegant solutions and enjoy learning new technologies to expand my skill set.

-🌍 Based in: [Your Location]
+                                    🌍 Based in: India          🎓 Education: Bachelors In Information Technology

-🎓 Education: [Your Educational Background or Institution]

                                 🛠️ Current Focus: Building web applications and diving deeper into Python ecosystems.

 ## Technology Stack 💻